stevenhggns/Buckley_Lab_SIP_project_protocols/README.md

 Buckley Lab SIP protocols
 =========================

-## Updating non-markdown versions of files
+## Updating non-markdown versions of protocol files

 * Please don't edit the *.docx or html files directly!
 * The markdown files (*.md) serve as the template files for all of the other formats (eg., html or docx).